woolfson-group/RASSCCoL/README.md

     -o ./example/scapCC4_NRD/
 ```

-There are several options you can manipulate for RASSCoL, see `### Running options`.
+There are several options you can manipulate for RASSCoL, see [Running options](#running-options).

 For help setting up the ligand and the design configuration, see `./01_RASSCoL_ligand_prep.ipynb` and `./02_RASSCoL_design_prep.ipynb` respectively.